Personal

 move back and forth along the associated stator arms while rotating

-force is exerted by the linear motor armatures on their stators, and
+This force is exerted by the linear motor armatures on their stators,

-consequently on the vehicle, resulting in forward movement without a
+and consequently on the vehicle, resulting in forward movement without

 The new electromagnetic propulsion system, as described, appears to be an innovative approach to generating thrust without relying on external interactions or a "resting background help."
 Here's a breakdown of its components and how it's designed to function: